 Your heart has a natural pacemaker called the sinus node, which generates electrical impulses that move through your heart muscle and cause it to contract, or beat.
 When these electrical impulses are transmitted normally, it’s referred to as normal sinus rhythm.
 Normal sinus rhythm typically results in a heart rate of

-Sometimes, these electrical impulses are sent out faster than normal, causing sinus tachycardia, which often results in a heart rate of over 100 beats per minute.
+Sometimes, these electrical impulses are sent out faster than this typical rhythm, causing sinus tachycardia.
+This results in a heart rate of

-If you have sinus tachycardia with no known reason, it’s called inappropriate sinus tachycardia (IST).
-People with IST can have an inexplicably fast heart rate even while they’re resting.
+If you have sinus tachycardia with no known cause, it’s called inappropriate sinus tachycardia (IST).
+This can cause an inexplicably fast heart rate even while you’re resting.

 In addition to rapid heart rate, IST can cause:

 In some situations, sinus tachycardia can be completely natural.
 For example, a fast heart rate is expected during strenuous exercise or after being startled.

 - some medications, such as those used in allergy or mental health treatment

 Other potential but less common causes of sinus tachycardia may include the following underlying health conditions:

 - an infection